javaldro/cov19-for-people-analytics/README.md

 # Covid-19 Insights for People Analytics
 Aggregating covid-19 data into an easily usable and refreshable format for people analytics professionals.
+This will help with the tracking of covid-19 incidence and acceleration on a daily basis in states where you have employees, highlighting different situations with different needs

 ## State-level dataset key fields
 Cases per hundred thousand: # of confirmed coronavirus cases per 100,000 residents of state <br/>